 - 11.1.
-If successful, Your grant will be listed on GrantConnect 21 calendar days after the date of effect as required by section 5.3 of the CGRGs. - 11.2.
+If successful, Your grant will be listed on GrantConnect 21 calendar days after the date of effect as required by Section 5.3 of the CGRGs. - 11.2.
 We will publicise and report offers and grants awarded, including the following information about the project: - a.
 Your name and any other parties involved in or associated with the project; - b. named participants and their organisations; - c. the project description (the title and summary descriptions); - d.
 Your response to the National Interest Test; - e. classifications and international collaboration country names; and - f. the ARC grant funding amount. - 11.3.
 You should ensure that information contained in the project title and summary descriptions will not compromise Your requirements for confidentiality (such as protection of intellectual property). - 11.4.
-In making public information about a project that has been approved for a grant, We may use a project description, including title and summary, which differs from that provided in the application.
+In making public information about a project that has been approved for a grant, We may use a project description, including title and summary, which differs from that provided in the application. - 11.5.
+We will also list the research infrastructure in the LIEF Register on the ARC website under the Administering Organisations.